 by Bruce R. Baker

-Modified in 2009 from an original article that appeared in Current Expressions - A Newsletter for Friends of Prentke Romich Company (PRC), Spring 1988.
+Modified in 2009 and 2017 from an original article that appeared in Current Expressions – A Newsletter for Friends of Prentke Romich Company (PRC), Spring 1988.

-Minspeak™ is perhaps the most widely used software in the augmentative communication world today.
-When first introduced, however, it represented a substantial departure from the traditional way of looking at symbols for computer systems in general and for language representation in particular.
+Minspeak™ is perhaps the most widely used software in the augmentative and alternative communication (AAC) world today.
+When first introduced, however, it represented a substantial departure from the traditional way of looking at symbols – for computer systems in general and for language representation in particular.

 Minspeak was conceived while I, Bruce Baker, was working on a doctoral program in modern linguistics and language teaching at the Middlebury Language Center in Vermont.
 In casting around for a dissertation topic, I was investigating the language used to describe and to interact with people who have disabilities.
 At a certain point in my investigations, I conducted some interviews with people who had disabilities.